JILYK/Text-Translation-System-for-Unity/README.md

-# Text Translation System for Unity
+# Text translation system for Unity

 A simple and efficient text translation system for Unity, designed to manage multilingual content in your Unity project.
 This script enables automatic detection of the device language, supports loading translations from a `.txt` file, and offers easy logging of translations in a structured format for exporting or editing.
 ##